 4. Donor pushback

 Another significant challenge has been navigating donor pushback on funding investments for people development.
 Donors often prioritise field implementation and programmatic learning costs over non-programmatic learning costs and staff welfare, thus making it difficult to secure funding for internal capacity-building initiatives.
-Often, to build employee capacity and a work culture, the nonprofit has had to dip into their unrestricted funds, which Sunayana underlined, is itself a challenge to raise.
+Often, to build employee capacity and a organisational culture, the nonprofit has had to dip into their unrestricted funds, which Sunayana underlined, is itself a challenge to raise.

 The result of MJ’s investment